 Convenors: Dr Rowan Whittle and Dr Mark Evans (BAS)

 Duration: 1 hour, tours start at 09:30 and 11:00, each accommodating up to 20 delegates.

 The British Antarctic Survey (BAS) has a history of scientific research in Antarctica since the 1940s, and are world leaders on polar research including ice cores, glaciology, biology, space science and many other disciplines.
 BAS houses one of the biggest Antarctic fossil collections in the world.
 The collections include specimens from across the K-Pg mass extinction (Antarctica has one of the best exposures of this boundary), vertebrates (e.g. mosasaurs), multiple invertebrate groups, and plants.
 There may also be opportunities to visit other research areas, including the ice core store, and the aquarium.

-CASP and Sedgwick Museum of Earth Sciences Collections Tour
+CASP and Sedgwick Museum Collections Research Centre Tour